 1982: Chicago started two weeks at #1 on the Billboard Hot 100 with their second single to top the chart, “Hard To Say I’m Sorry.”

 1987: Prince’s Paisley Park recording studios officially opened in Chanhassen, Minnesota.
-The expansive, $10 million, 65,000 square foot facility was used not just by Prince, but also by many artists from around the world.
+The expansive, $10 million, 65,000 square foot complex was used not just by Prince, but also by many artists from around the world including Fine Young Cannibals, Bob Mould, R.E.M., Mavis Staples, George Clinton, Warren Zevon, Stevie Wonder, Patti LaBelle, Poi Dog Pondering, BoDeans, and Angélique Kidjo.

-Estelle Axton, record executive and co-founder of Stax Records, along with her brother Jim Stewart, was born in Middleton, TN in 1918.
+Estelle Axton, record executive and co-founder of Stax Records with her brother, Jim Stewart, was born in Middleton, TN in 1918.

 Charles Patrick, lead singer of doo-wop group The Monotones, was born in 1938.